-Background: There are different ways blood flow may be restricted: clots may form (thrombosis); the vessels may narrow (stenosis); there can be a blockage (embolism); or a blood vessel may burst (hemorrhage).
-All these events restrict blood flow to the brain.
+Background: There are different ways blood flow may be restricted or blocked: clots may form (thrombosis); the vessels may narrow (stenosis); there can be a blockage (embolism); or a blood vessel may burst and cause a brain bleed (hemorrhage).
 Stroke is a type of cerebrovascular disorder, and also the leading cause of disability in the U.S.

-History and Symptoms: Symptoms of a stroke include abnormal or slurred speech; dizziness and nausea; severe headache; confusion; numbness, weakness on one side—in the face, an arm or leg
+History and Symptoms: Symptoms of a stroke include abnormal or slurred speech; dizziness and nausea; severe headache; blurry or double vision; confusion; numbness, weakness on one side—in the face (facial droop), an arm or leg

 Physical Exam: The physician will look for the symptoms described above.
 Additionally, he or she may also conduct other examinations, such as checking a patient’s pulse in several different places to determine if there are any areas with blood flow problems.

 Diagnostic Process: There are a number of tests a doctor can order to help diagnosis a cerebrovascular disorder.
 One is a cerebral angiography.
 This is a test that takes images of the blood flowing through the arteries in the neck and brain.
-Imaging tests, such as MRIs or CT scans may also be ordered.
+Imaging tests, such as MRIs or CT scans will likely be ordered.

 Other Resources for Patients and Families: The American Stroke Association offers many resources that can help patients and families, including an online support network.